Algebraic stability of meromorphic maps descended from Thurston's pullback maps: Abstract

 \section{Abstract}

-Let $\phi:S^2 \to S^2$ be a post-critically finite branched overing.
-Under certain conditions, by work of Koch, $\phi$ induces a meromorphic self-map $R_{\phi}$ on the moduli space $\M_{0,n}$; $R_{\phi}$ descends from Thurston's pullback map on Teichm\"uller space.
+Let $\phi:S^2 \to S^2$ be an orientation-preserving branched covering whose post-critical set has finite cardinality $n$.
+If $\phi$ has a fully ramified periodic point $p_{\infty}$ and satisfies certain additional conditions, then, by work of Koch, $\phi$ induces a meromorphic self-map $R_{\phi}$ on the moduli space $\M_{0,n}$; $R_{\phi}$ descends from Thurston's pullback map on Teichm\"uller space.
 Here, we relate the dynamics of $R_{\phi}$ on $\M_{0,n}$ to the dynamics of $\phi$ on $S^2$.
-We show, roughly speaking, that if $\phi$ ``resembles" a topological polynomial, then $R_{\phi}$ is algebraically stable on a ``small" compactification of $\M_{0,n}$.
+Let $\ell$ be the length of the periodic cycle in which the fully ramified point $p_{\infty}$ lies; we show that $R_{\phi}$ is algebraically stable on the heavy-light Hassett space corresponding to $\ell$ heavy marked points and $(n-\ell)$ light points.